-"Applicable Benchmark Rate" has the meaning ascribed thereto in Condition 14A (Benchmark Rate
+"Applicable Benchmark Rate" has the meaning ascribed thereto in Condition 14A (Benchmark Rate relevant Swap Provider (subject to prior receipt of Rating Agency Confirmation in respect of any documents).

-"Approved Form" a 1992 Multicurrency - Cross Border or 2002 ISDA Master

-Agreement, Schedule and Credit Support Annex thereto and confirmation in such form as agreed by the Trustee, the CBC and the relevant Swap Provider (subject to prior receipt of Rating Agency in relation to any Receivable and as at the Receivable Interest Determination Date, interest which is due and payable and unpaid up to and including the Receivable Interest Determination Date.
+"Approved Form" a 1992 Multicurrency - Cross Border or 2002 ISDA Master in relation to any Receivable and as at the Receivable Interest Determination Date, interest which is due and payable and unpaid up to and including the Receivable Interest Determination Date.